Abc-Arbitrage/ZeroLog/README.md

  - More appenders
  - Multiple logging (formatting and appending) threads
  - Layout pattern (basic support already available in `DateAndSizeRollingFileAppender`)
- - Support of standard formatting options (some already available; some modifiers not supported for DateTime, Timespan, Guid, etc.)
+ - Support of standard formatting options (some already available; some modifiers not supported for DateTime and TimeSpan)
  - Support for `Exception` arguments
  - Support for `byte[]` arguments
  - Hierarchical loggers